Carr House, Bretherton: Jeremiah Horrocks

-It is commonly said that Jeremiah Horrocks made his observation of the transit of Venus, 24 Nov.
-1639, from the room above the porch while living at Carr House as the guest and lodger of Mr. Stone.
-It is also believed that Jeremiah Horrocks was the tutor to the Stone family's children.
+The astronomer Jeremiah Horrocks made the first recorded observation of the transit of Venus, on 24 November 1639, from the room above the porch while living at Carr House as the guest and lodger of Mr. Stone.
+It is also believed that Horrocks was the tutor to the Stone family's children.

 Dolls Museum

 Carr House was once home to a Dolls Museum that housed the Barry Elder Collection.
 The collection is now in the Judges' Lodgings Museum in Lancaster.
 The building is a private residence again.